zxteloiv/zxteloiv.github.io/about.md

 Hi, visitor!
 Thanks for reading my page.

 My name is Xiang Zhang.
-I am a developer at [DidiTaxi](http://www.xiaojukeji.com/website/index.html).
+I am a former [NEET](http://en.wikipedia.org/wiki/NEET), former programmer and novice researcher.

-I am mainly working on (geographic) POI, like indexing, searching or text mining.
-I also do some research work for our product, and try some methods for new features in our product.
+I've ever worked in [DidiTaxi](http://www.xiaojukeji.com/) and [Tencent](http://www.tencent.com/).

+My previous work includes indexing, searching and recommendation on (geographic) POIs, and ranking optimization for geographic queries in our search engine.
+I also wrote some strategies in our product operation activities, for instance, the randomized amount of coupon in a taxi red envelope.

 I'm interested in machine learning, natural language processing and math.
+I like using Python and C++ both.

 The title of this blog comes from the lyric of `Hemisphere`, a piece of perfect work by Yoko Kanno and Maaya Sakamoto.